lcompilers/lpython.org-deploy/content/blog/lpython_mvp.md

 ./a.out  0.01s user 0.00s system 89% cpu 0.012 total
 ```

 You can see that it's very fast.
-It's still plenty fast with the C backend via the command-line argument --backend=c:
+It's still plenty fast with the C backend via the command-line argument `--backend=c`:

 ```zsh
 % time lpython /Users/czgdp1807/lpython_project/debug.py --backend=c